spiceai/quickstarts/trader/README.md

 spice run
 ```

-In another terminal, add the Trader sample pod:
+In another terminal (also in the `trader` directory), add the Trader sample pod:

 ```bash
 spice pod add samples/Trader